mzattera/L101-compiler/README.md

 ### Comments

 ```
-// This is an in-line Comments
+// This is an single-line / in-line comment

 /*
 This is a multi-line